 The Green Lake dam affects the lake level of Green Lake and the flow in Reeds Brook.
 The dam also has fish screens to avoid passage of most fish and to stop turbine entrainment of large fish.

-Project operation also affects the Green Lake National Fish Hatchery.
+Project operation also affects the Green Lake National Fish Hatchery in a positive way.

 Environmental analysis